I'm Honey!

 This is MY personal favorite act of kindness.
 It’s as simple as handing the cashier a $10 bill and asking her, “Please use this buy the person behind me a cup of coffee.”
 I’ve never predicted the sheer joy I’ve received just from buying someone else a simple cup of coffee.

-In a variety of cities, we drive across bridges and pay tolls.
-The Golden Gate Bridge is $6 per car when entering San Francisco.
-While many people use devices that allow them to zip through toll booths, many people don’t and that extra $6 might be paid forward to someone’s cup of coffee.
+In a variety of cities, we drive on roads and across bridges that require tolls.
+Take the Chicago Skyway Bridge, the toll is now over $7.
+While many people use devices that allow them to zip through toll booths, many people don’t and that extra $7 might be paid forward to someone’s cup of coffee.

-Next time you’re shopping or walking the dog, compliment someone.
+Next time you’re shopping or walking your pooch, compliment someone.
 Notice something about them and tell them, “Love the shoes,” “Your bag is beautiful” or “I love the sweet smile on your dog’s face.”
-Compliments are an instant confidence boost and you never know – your compliment could be JUST the thing the person needs to hear.
+Compliments are an instant confidence boost and you never know — your compliment could be just the thing the person needs to hear.

 I love a good postcard!
 When I open the mailbox and see that little piece of handwritten joy upon a nice image of a faraway place, I burst out with a smile.
 You don’t have to travel someplace exotic to send a postcard, perhaps buy a box of postcards with an inspirational saying and send them out with loving notes to friends/family.